stephenscripts/Effective-C/NOTES/Chapter Two.md

 actual object i.
 Taking the address of *ip by using the & operator retrieves the pointer, so these two operations cancel each other out.

+The unary * operator converts a pointer to a type into a value of that type.
+It denotes indirection and operates only on pointers.
+If the operand points to a function, the result of using the * operator is the function designator, and if it points to an object, the result is a value of the designated object.